St Vincent Strambi

-In 1823, aged 81, although St Vincent retired as Bishop, he was appointed Personal Advisor to Pope Leo XII.
+In 1823, aged 81, although St Vincent had retired as Bishop, he was appointed Personal Advisor to Pope Leo XII.

-St Vincent’s Feast Day is the 25th September.
+St Vincent’s Feast Day is the 25th of September.
 He is the Patron Saint of the Diocese of Macerata-Tolentino.

 St Vincent Strambi: